cult-of-coders/meteor-tuts/source/chapters/3/intro.md

 ```

 Ok, nice, now as you can see the code can be read as poetry.
 By decoupling functions you understand what they do without seeing the code, this brings verbosity and makes the code a pleasure to work with.
-So how will our methods look after these changes?
+So, how will our methods look after these changes?

 ```js
 Meteor.methods({